canonical/serverlab-testflinger/README.rst

    (use actual api ip)

--  Make sure the snappy-device-agents yaml files are appended with
+-  Make sure the device-connector yaml files are appended with
    \_snappy if you want the deployment to automatically transfer them from the sut directory to the containers.
 You can alternatively create the config files inside the container post-deployment.